 However, grant recipients were also able to use funds to come up with financing mechanisms to help those with low and moderate incomes purchase these redeveloped homes.
 With help from this program, you might be able to buy a formerly foreclosed home—as long as you meet the requirements.

-For example, a common way to use the funds in Alameda County, Calif., was to renovate a home purchased from the bank and then sell it to a qualifying buyer for less than the total cost of purchase plus renovation.
+For example, a common way to use the funds in Alameda County, Calif., was to renovate a home purchased from the bank, then sell it to a qualifying buyer for less than the total cost of purchase plus renovation.
 In one example there, Alameda County said the total cost to purchase and renovate a home was $384,579.
-But, to make the home affordable to the buyer, it was sold for $285,000.
+But to make the home affordable to the buyer, it was sold for $285,000.

 There is no single way to benefit from this program.
 Grant recipients in different areas are allowed to develop their own programs and set their own priorities, so you must check with your state or local government to see if there’s anything available for you and your circumstances.